 Whether the subject of a prenup becomes productive or it destroys the relationship before it starts comes down to how the subject is brought up and how it is handled.
 There are lawyers who, during negotiations, will treat your fiancé as the enemy and will even recommend you not discuss the prenup without your attorneys present.
-This is a sure-fire way to start off on a wrong foot.
+This is a sure-fire way to start off on the wrong foot.
 The last thing you want is for the process to become adversarial.
 It can be a cloud over the entire relationship causing it to become a self-fulfilling prophecy.

 How can you bring up the prenup without it destroying the relationship?

 The earlier the better.
 These are seeds that are best planted even before there is an engagement.
-Set early expectations to take the surprise, pressure and emotion out of it.
+Set early expectations to take the surprise, pressure, and emotion out of it.

 Marriage is about collaboration.
 Do not start the relationship off as adversaries.
 A pre-drafted agreement puts your fiancé on the defensive.
 The agreement will be skewed forcing your fiancé to hire their own lawyer who may be put in the role of having to take an adversarial position to protect her client.
 You are then staring off in a bad place.

-A negotiation is a back-and-forth.
+Negotiation is a back-and-forth.
 Do not go in dictating terms putting your partner on the defense.
 Listen to their concerns and ideas.
 Put yourself in their position and try to see things from their perspective.
 This will help from a standpoint of the prenup as well as in your marriage in general.
 If you run into a place where there is a disagreement, consider a compromise.
 Find creative solutions to the problem at hand.
 Keep in mind that the ultimate goal is to build a partnership.
 This should not be looked at as a battle.